VisualComputing/showcase/content/docs/exercises/Masking.md

 Here the error "spreads" in different directions with different rates, thats why the pixel indexing was so important.

-After having the quantized error calculated and embeded into the algorithm it´s time to put back all the pixels and reveal the waited result!
+After having the quantized error calculated and embeded into the algorithm it´s time to put back all the pixels and reveal the waited result:

 {{< p5-iframe sketch="/showcase/sketches/exercises/dithering/1.js" width="760" height="780" >}}